Know More

 Back Story

-The brand MUKLI is named after a village located at Solukhumbu district in Nepal.
-It was established in 2019 for the purpose to provide good quality products to its consumers.
+The name MUKLI is named after a village located in Solukhumbu district in Nepal.
 Mukli is a beautiful village located in the eastern part of Nepal, surrounded by the magnificent Himalayan mountain range.
-The village is situated at an altitude of approximately 2,000 meters above sea level and is known for its stunning natural beauty, pristine air, and serene environment.
+The village is approximately 2,000 meters above sea level and is known for its stunning natural beauty, pristine air, and serene environment.

 The village is also known for its organic farming practices and produces a variety of fresh fruits and vegetables.
-The local cuisine is a blend of traditional Nepalese and Tibetan dishes, with a focus on locally sourced ingredients.
-Overall, Mukli is a charming village that offers visitors an opportunity to immerse themselves in the natural beauty and rich cultural heritage of Nepal.
+This charming village offers visitors an opportunity to immerse themselves in the natural beauty and rich cultural heritage of Nepal.
+Local cuisine is a blend of traditional Nepalese and Tibetan dishes, which offers natural unique flavor.

 Timeline